OrderAndCh4oS/Drone-Squadron-Prototype/README.md

+# Drone Squadron Prototype

-# Prototype of a a JS game with a simple AI
+## Prototype of a a JS game with a simple AI

 View demo at:
 https://sarcoma.github.io/Drone-Squadron-Prototype/ship-ai-game.html